-- 1. A minimum of 120 semester hours of academic college work in an approved program and three (3) hours of physical education are required.
-The program must include 60 semester hours in the Core Curriculum. - A minimum of 48 semester hours of work in courses numbered 3000 and above.
+- A minimum of 120 semester hours of academic college work in an approved program and three (3) hours of physical education are required.
+The program must include 60 semester hours in the Core Curriculum. - 2.
+A minimum of 48 semester hours of work in courses numbered 3000 and above.
 Twelve of these hours in the major field must be completed at West Georgia. - 3.
 Acceptance as a major in the specific discipline. - 4.
 Thirty semester hours must be completed in residence unless specified in a Regent's agreement.
 The last 27 hours of the program must also be in residence. - 5.
 Attain a minimum institution grade point average of 2.0 for graduation.
 Attain a minimum 2.0 for Core Area F. Attain a minimum of 2.0 for the business junior core.
-Attain a minimum of 2.0 for the major field require-
+Attain a minimum of 2.0 for the major field requirements.

-- ments.
 No more than one D is accepted in courses presented to satisfy major field requirements. - 6.
 Students must pass the Regents' Test. - 7.
 Satisfactorily complete Political Science 1101 and History 2111 or 2112.
 Exemption from history may be earned by passing appropriate tests. - 7.
 Not more than 27 hours of the entire program may be done by extension or correspondence, nor may more than 27 hours be completed at off-campus sites unless specified in a Regents' agreement. - 9.
 Complete other requirements for the major as listed by the department. - 10.
-At least 50 percent of the business credit hours required for the business degree must be earned at West Georgia. - 11.
-To specify a second major in business administration, students must contact the chair of both departments selected.
+At least 50 percent of the business credit hours required for the business degree must be earned at West Georgia.

+11. To specify a second major in business administration, students must contact the chair of both departments selected.
 The chair of each department will develop a program of study.
-A minimum of 18 additional hours in the second major will be required.
+Students must complete all major and degree requirements for both majors.